 - Have mistakes removed from your report

-- Contact your creditors before account are delinquent
+- Contact your creditors before your account are delinquent

 - Let old debt fall off